rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

         Avoid out-of-range shifts in shift left and shift right expressions.
-        Shifting by a negative value, or by a value greater than or equal to the width of the left operand are non-sensical expressions which typically indicate a logic error has occured.
+        Shifting by a negative value, or by a value greater than or equal to the width of the left operand are non-sensical expressions which typically indicate a logic error has occurred.

     .. non_compliant_example::
         :id: non_compl_ex_O9FZuazu3Lcn